 Wear Appropriate Clothing

-Be sure to wear light weight, light colored, loose fitting clothing.
-Clothing made of cotton or a sweat-wicking material (made to pull sweat away for your skin) is best.
+Be sure to wear light weight, light colored, loose-fitting clothing.
+Clothing made of cotton or a sweat-wicking material (made to pull sweat away from your skin) is best.
 If you are venturing outside consider wearing a wide-brimmed hat, and remember the sunscreen.

 Take it Easy & Stay Indoors

 Avoid exercising and strenuous activity, especially outside.
 It is coolest in the morning and evening, so get any outdoor tasks or errands done before the mid-day heat begins to rise.